laninsky/teaching_resources/whale_id/index.md

 1. [BLAST](index.md#using-blast), which relies on comparing the similarity between our sequences and whale and dolphin sequences in a database; and
 2. [Witness for the whales](index.md#using-witness-for-the-whales), a phylogenetic (tree-based) method that uses expertly-curated sequences.

-The samples we'll be identifying are [here](whale_meat_sample_sequences.md) (open it in a new tab so you can flick back and forth with the instructions), and the instructions for how to figure out what species they are from using the two methods are below.
+The samples we'll be identifying are [here](whale_meat_sample_sequences.md) (open it in a new tab so you can flick back and forth with the instructions), and the instructions for how to figure out what species they are with the two methods are below.
 Keep a pen and paper handy, or a file open on your device, so you can write down your species IDs!

 ### Using BLAST
 1. Head to the website https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome (copy and paste the link so you don't have to type it out manually!)